ryanklee/think-taink/docs/problem_statements.md

 - [REF005] "Analyzing and Mitigating Bias for Vulnerable Classes: Towards Balanced Representation in Dataset" (2024)

 Gaps/Inconsistencies:
-- Need for integration of federated learning techniques in our multi-agent system for bias mitigation
+- Need for integration of federated learning techniques in our multi-agent system for bias mitigation, possibly as a new domain service
-- Lack of specific strategies for addressing biases in AI-driven financial services within our framework
+- Lack of specific strategies for addressing biases in AI-driven financial services within our EthicsFramework service
-- Need for comprehensive ethical and legal framework addressing privacy, bias, and accountability in AI deployment
+- Need for comprehensive ethical and legal framework addressing privacy, bias, and accountability in AI deployment, possibly requiring new value objects or entities
-- Lack of specific techniques for analyzing and mitigating biases for vulnerable classes in our datasets and models
+- Lack of specific techniques for analyzing and mitigating biases for vulnerable classes in our datasets and models, potentially affecting our Agent and Experiment aggregates
-- Need for adaptation of bias mitigation strategies from specialized domains (e.g., autonomous driving) to our multi-agent system
+- Need for adaptation of bias mitigation strategies from specialized domains (e.g., autonomous driving) to our multi-agent system, possibly requiring updates to our ReasoningEngine service

-## 5. Long-term Adaptation and Learning in AI Agents
+## 5. Long-term Adaptation and Learning in AI Agents as Evolving Entities

-Problem Statement: Developing AI agents capable of long-term adaptation and learning across various domains and tasks remains a significant challenge, particularly in maintaining consistent performance while acquiring new skills and adapting to complex, dynamic environments.
+Problem Statement: Developing AI agents (represented as entities in our domain model) capable of long-term adaptation and learning across various domains and tasks remains a significant challenge, particularly in maintaining consistent performance while acquiring new skills and adapting to complex, dynamic environments.

 References:
 - [DOC001] Domain Model and Research Summary